“Her life still shines…”

 - The KDMF fought to lower the blood alcohol driving limit to .08 in Rhode Island.

 - The KDMF hosts an annual creative writing contest.
+In May of 2013 Joan Parker who passed away in June of 2013 judged the contest.
+Parker is the inspiration to best-selling author Robert Parker’s main female character in his best-selling Spenser for Hire book and TV series.
+Joan Parker continues her husband’s legacy by overseeing writers who have taken over Parker’s successful series.
 In 2012, Rhode Island Native and New York Times best selling author Ann Hood volunteered as a celebrity judge.
 Past judges include acclaimed author and Rhode Island College professor Thomas Cobb, most recognized for the movie based on his book “Crazy Heart”.

 - In addition to the video, Meg and John DeCubellis continue visiting schools around the country, speaking to students about the dangers of drunk driving.
 Together, they have addressed over 100,000 middle school, high school and college students, and parents, law enforcement officers and military personnel throughout the country.